RachanaAmgai/Project/README.md

 ##  About Me

 Hi, I’m **Rachana Amgai**, a passionate data science student focused on using data to solve real-world problems.
 My goal is to turn raw data into actionable insights that support smarter decision-making.
-I enjoy applying predictive analytics across domains like finance, sales, and customer behavior.
+I enjoy collaborating on team projects and value clear communication as much as technical accuracy.
+Whether it's building predictive models or visualizing insights, I strive to make data-driven solutions practical, fair, and impactful.
+I’m currently seeking opportunities to grow as a data analyst or junior data scientist, where I can contribute meaningfully and continue learning from experienced professionals.

 ---